omahoito/definitions/codeconventions.md

 ## JavaScript
 - Use two spaces for indentation.
 Tabs must not be used.
 - In JavaScript we use camelCase.
 - JavaScript is standardised to and validated towards ES6.
+Use its features whenever possible.
 - JSX-content uses double quotes.
 Single quotes everywhere else.
-(ESLint rule: jsx-quotes)
+- No semicolons.
+- No extra spaces.
-- No spaces around objects (ESLint rule: babel/object-curly-spacing)
+- No extra brackets.
-- Use flowtype to type-check outgoing and incoming data
+- See each repositorys .eslintrc for up-to-date rules
 - Keep necessary dependencies in as few files as possible so that they can be easily swapped later if needed
 - https://github.com/ryanmcdermott/clean-code-javascript